 About

-With a multidisciplinary background in mathematics, computation, optics and biophysics, I am interested in various research questions at the intersection of machine learning, computer simulations, microscopy, and cell and tissue biology.
-Using computer simulations and machine learning tools, I aim to advance microscopy techniques and to gain insight into the workings of cells and tissues at the ultrastructure level.
-My interdisciplinary research has allowed me to gain broad experience collaborating with computer scientists, theorists and experimentalists.
+With a multidisciplinary background in mathematics, computation, optics, and biophysics, I explore research questions at the intersection of machine learning, computer simulations, microscopy, and cell and tissue biology.
+Using computer simulations and machine learning tools, I aim to advance microscopy techniques and image analysis to gain insight into the workings of cells and tissues at the ultrastructure level.
+My interdisciplinary work has given me broad experience collaborating with computer scientists, theorists, and experimentalists.

 Research Interests